Our writing consultants are available to assist through one-on-one consultations. You may book a consultation online using the button below

 Background: Biology, Ecology

-Sarah is a 4th year PhD student in the Integrative Biology department, and this is her first quarter working in the graduate writing center.
+Sarah is a 5th year Ph.D. student in the Integrative Biology department, and this is her second year working in the Graduate Writing Center.
 Her research focuses on intertidal ecology, specifically the processes that impact the ability of juvenile animals and kelps to grow into adults.
 She received her bachelor’s degree from Seattle Pacific University, a small liberal arts school, where she worked as a teaching assistant in biology and chemistry as well as in a cancer research lab.
 Before graduate school she worked in stream restoration.
 In her spare time she enjoys spending time in nature, cooking and baking, and reading.
 She enjoys scientific writing, especially writing for grants and proposals, but is excited to work with writers from all fields.